-At the other end of the spectrum is cyclomethicone, cyclomethicone is super light and very easy to wash out.
-It gives a slippery feeling to the hair while wet.
+At the other end of the spectrum is cyclomethicone, the more Curly Girl friendly cyclomethicone is super light and a very easy ingredient to wash out.
+It gives a slippery feeling to the curly hair while wet.
 But, after it's been rinsed out, you can hardly tell it was there.

 Should You Try to Avoid All Silicones Entirely?

 The answer is up to you.
 It depends on what the silicone in Moroccan Oil Does to your hair and your curly girl goals...